The Complete Guide

 Santa Rita Archaeological Site

 This is probably one of the only things in Corozal that could be accurately called a tourist attraction.
 I went on Saturday afternoon only to find it closed, so don’t trust the hours listed online (8:00 to 17:00 daily).
-I went back earlier on Sunday and found that it was open, but only because one single employee was inside raking leaves.
+I went back earlier on Sunday and found that it was open, but only because one single employee who was inside raking leaves let me in.